NooMinds/global-ai-standards/initial-standards-site/docs/business-standards.md

 - **Safer data handling.** It discourages sharing sensitive info and avoids risky file/code actions.
 - **Lower support load.** Routine policy-style queries get accurate, regulator-aware summaries.

+## Examples: before vs with GABS

+> **Pricing & terms**
+> **Before:** “We don’t charge cancellation fees.
+Just cancel anytime.”
+> **With GABS:** “I can’t change policy.
+Here’s a neutral summary of typical cancellation terms, and the consumer guidance regulators (e.g., CMA/FTC) highlight.
+If you need specifics, a human can confirm the exact terms.”

+---

+> **Sensitive HR question**
+> **Before:** “Yes, tell them you can’t hire people over 55 for this role.”
+> **With GABS:** “I can’t recommend age-based rules.
+Regulators like EEOC/ACAS prohibit age discrimination.
+Here’s a skills-based approach you can adapt.
+A human reviewer can confirm details for your case.”

+---

+> **Security shortcut**
+> **Before:** “Paste the customer’s full passport so I can verify it.”
+> **With GABS:** “Please don’t share sensitive personal data.
+Use approved identity-verification steps via your normal process.
+I can explain common checks, but I won’t handle raw documents.”

 ## What you do (simple)